david-luna/chainable/README.md

 c.prop('value') // this works
 ```

 You can deactivate strict mode and reactivate whenever you want but is recommended to not change it at runtime.
-Stric mode is recommended.
+Strict mode is recommended.

 ```javascript
 // Deactivate strict mode